alephium/www/src/content/news/miners-highlight-1-cedric-crispin-c4ed456f6d10/index.md

 #### **When & how did you get into mining cryptocurrency?**

 Before I truly got involved in mining, I had one major event in my life.
 In 2014, my Thai fiancee, whom I met a couple of years before, got a job opportunity in her home country, and she asked me if I would accept to follow her and live there.
 Of course, I said yes.
-For two reasons: discovering her roots in Southeast Asia and Thailand would have been an <a href="https://www.instagram.com/blackmennewstyle/" data-href="https://www.instagram.com/blackmennewstyle/">incredible playground for aerial videography/photography</a>, which is also one of my big passions (it is still to this day, despite all the unfair regulations created against “consumer class drones”).
+For two reasons: discovering her roots in Southeast Asia and Thailand would have been an <a href="https://www.instagram.com/blackmennewstyle/" >incredible playground for aerial videography/photography</a>, which is also one of my big passions (it is still to this day, despite all the unfair regulations created against “consumer class drones”).

 It was only around 2017 when I experienced my very first attempt at GPU mining, but back then, we were living in a rented apartment, and the owner was nefariously known for cheating on the electricity bills.